Third stimulus check: How soon might you receive a $1,400 check?

 "We have no time to waste.
 If we act now, decisively, quickly and boldly, we can finally get ahead of this virus," he said.
 "We can finally get our economy moving again.
 And the people of this country have suffered far too much for too long.
 We need to relieve that suffering.
 The American Rescue Plan does just that."

-The Senate is likely to take up the measure this week and will need to iron out some wrinkles that have emerged during negotiations.
-Among the issues are income limits for the stimulus checks, with a new agreement between Mr. Biden and moderate Democratic Senators that would limit the number of households qualifying for the $1,400 checks.
+Congress still needs to iron out some wrinkles that have emerged during negotiations.
+Among the issues are income limits for the stimulus checks, with a new agreement between Mr. Biden and moderate Democratic senators that would limit the number of households qualifying for the $1,400 checks.
 The revised limits would make millions of Americans ineligible for the payment.

 Some lawmakers also have pushed for more targeted stimulus checks, arguing that lower-income households are in greater need than middle- and upper-income families.